What is Azure CLI? – A Complete Guide on Azure CLIÂ

 Open a terminal on your macOS.

-Run the following command to install Azure CLI using Homebrew, a popular package manager for macOS:
+Run the following command to install CLI using Homebrew, a popular package manager for macOS:

 Code: